Reality of trekking and expedition in Nepal

 What animals live on Mount Everest?

 There live extreme species of endangered wildlife species, being the highest elevation of the mountain on the earth.
-The mostly located are snow leopards and musk deer.
-When you enter inside the Sagarmatha Nation Park conservational area, you get to interact with the high species.
+The mainly located are snow leopards and musk deer.
+When you enter the Sagarmatha Nation Park conservational area, you interact with the high species.
 Likewise, the wildlife amuses with Himalayan Black Bear, Red Pandas, and Himalayan Tahr at the lower part of Everest.
-Furry marmots seem adorable whereas, the Pika is always running away from the humans.
-Beautiful endangered species like Gray Langur, Mountain Weasel, and Yellow-throated Marten is on the way to Everest.
+Furry marmots seem adorable, whereas the Pika constantly runs away from the humans.
+Beautiful endangered species like Gray Langur, Mountain Weasel, and Yellow-throated Marten is going to Everest.

 Is there snow at Everest Base Camp?

-Surprisingly, there is not much snowfall in Everest Base Camp.
-The area is dry and chilly in winter, where you can witness the heavy snowfall.
-However, it is possible to climb to the Everest base camp even during January due to little precipitation.
+Surprisingly, there is not much snowfall at Everest Base Camp.
+The area is dry and chilly in winter when you can witness heavy snowfall.
+However, climbing to the Everest base camp is possible even during January due to little precipitation.
 However, during November, rainfall is wholly low.
 But, the monsoon also has only a maximum of 18 inches of snowfall.
-The wind of precipitation flows towards the top of Everest once you begin to proceed on the higher elevation.
+The precipitation wind flows towards Everest’s top once you begin to proceed to the higher elevation.
 That witness you with the bulk of snow when you capture some moments.

 How much does it cost to trek to Everest Base Camp?

 There are several agencies offering trekking in Nepal around Everest Base camp.
-Peregrine treks and tours is admirable for its services with the reasonable price and quality services since ages.
+Peregrine treks and tours are admirable for their reasonable price and quality services for ages.
 It costs only 1500 USD per person as the standard charge to trek around Everest Base Camp.
 However, the actual cost depends on the number of bookings and groups during the trial.
-The price includes your travel insurance as well as the cost of accommodation for 15 days trip.
-Furthermore, the charge lists breakfast while at Kathmandu and three times meals during the trekking period.
+The price includes your travel insurance and the cost of accommodation for 15 days trip.
+Furthermore, the charge lists breakfast while at Kathmandu and three meals during the trekking period.

 How much does Everest Base Camp cost?

 Everest Base Camp has diverse routes.
-From flying in a helicopter to marching path, the cost differs accordingly.
+The cost differs accordingly from flying in a helicopter to a marching path.
 Likewise, the price also depends on the number of days you are willing to spend and explore the desired destinations.
 EBC helicopter tour, EBC trek, Everest Panorama trekking, and Everest Three passes trek are the most favorable trips to Everest Base camp.

 When talking about the cost, Peregrine treks offers the peakiest deluxe trip to Everest camp Helicopter tour with USD 2000.
-Likewise, the cost of the Everest Three Passes Trek is also the same as USD 2000.
+Likewise, the Everest Three Passes Trek cost is also the same as USD 2000.
 The most popular trek of EBC is USD 1450, and 11-days Everest Panorama trekking is USD 1200 per person.